A 2-dimensional Geometry for Biological Time: An abstract schema for biological temporality.

 \subsection{Premise: Rhythms}

-We will introduce a second dimension of time, associated to the endogenous internal rhythms of organisms, a dimension of time which we will represent as compacified ($\mathcal{S}_1$ topology\footnote{The circle is the \emph{compactification} of the real number straight line, by the addition of a point and its folding.}).\\ We denote this compacified time as $\theta$, which we can represent as a sort of “circle” with a “radius” $R_i$ (where $R_i$ is the proper biological time): this circle expresses the temporal circularity, the iterative component, that is specific to internal rhythms.\\
+We will introduce a second dimension of time, associated to the endogenous internal rhythms of organisms, a dimension of time which we will represent as compacified ($\mathcal{S}_1$ topology\footnote{The circle is the \emph{compactification} of the real number straight line, by the addition of a point and its folding.}).

+We denote this compacified time as $\theta$, which we can represent as a sort of ``circle'' with a ``radius'' $R_i$ (where $R_i$ is the proper biological time): this circle expresses the temporal circularity, the iterative component, that is specific to internal rhythms.